 - Some medicines can affect how aclidinium works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using atropine, ipratropium, or tiotropium.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, prostate problems, trouble urinating, or if you are allergic to atropine or milk proteins.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, prostate problems, or trouble urinating.

 - This medicine will not stop breathing problems that have already started.
-Your doctor may prescribe another medicine for you to use in case of an acute attack.
+Your doctor may prescribe another medicine to use in case of an acute attack.

 - Call your doctor right away if you use other medicines for your COPD and they do not seem to be working as well as usual.
 Do not change your doses or stop using your other medicines.